Contact our corporate or local offices directly.

 The installer itself is wizard-based, providing a set of progressive (and intuitive) pages that collectively gather the information needed to install the software, with its initial feature set, as you require.

 Click Next to continue.
 The following sections provide a summary of the various pages you will encounter.

 This page of the Installer presents you with the Altium End-User License Agreement (EULA).

-Before you can continue with the installation of the software, you must read through and accept the terms of this agreement.
-The agreement can be viewed in different languages, including English (the default), German, French, Chinese, Japanese, and Russian.
+Before you can continue with the installation of the software, you must read through, and accept, the terms of this agreement.
+The agreement can be viewed in different languages, including English (the default), German, Chinese and Japanese.

-After reading the EULA, continue with the installation by checking the I accept the agreement box and clicking the Next button.
+With the EULA read, continue with the install by checking the I accept the agreement box and clicking the Next button.

 This page gives you the choice between:

 Select the required installation mode, and click Next to continue.